gvisoc/gvisoc.github.io/_posts/2020-04-26-Installing Linux with Secure Boot and Friends.md

 Once done, the installation should continue.

-When you finish installing the system, if you were prompted with such an ugly message, you will see a succession of screens like the following (taken from [this Gist](https://gist.github.com/reillysiemens/ac6bea1e6c7684d62f544bd79b2182a4), as they are the same in any case):
+When you finish installing the system, it will reboot.

+If you were prompted with such an ugly message, you will see a succession of screens like the following (taken from [this Gist](https://gist.github.com/reillysiemens/ac6bea1e6c7684d62f544bd79b2182a4), as they are the same in any case) in this first reboot:

 ![1st screen](/assets/MOKEnroll1.png){: .center-image }